Registered Student Organization Manual & Policies

-- If a student would like to start a group and does not have the minimum of 10 members to start (or re-start an inactive group) a new student organization, OAE will make 60 copies of a flyer (must be made by student) and distribute.
-This will only be done one time by OAE per academic year.
+- If a student would like to start a group and does not have the minimum of 10 members to start (or re-start an inactive group) a new student organization, OSE will make 70 copies of a flyer (must be made by student) and distribute.
+This will only be done one time by OSE per academic year.

-- Please see Event and Program Planning resources on the OAE website for further guidance on flyers, such as where to have them printed, tips to catch attention, etc.
+- Please see Event and Program Planning resources on the OSE website for further guidance on flyers, such as where to have them printed, tips to catch attention, etc.

 Mailboxes are available for your Registered Student Organization (RSO) to utilize.

 These mailboxes are located on the basement floor of the SUB, in the hallway by the

 Financial Aid entrance and by the door to the Leadership Institute.
 They are managed

 by the Office of Student Engagement.
 The proper mailing address for the RSOs is as

 - Mailboxes will be assigned on an academic year-basis and can be requested during the RSO registration process.